 home, be spoiled and live out his life as a cherished pet!

-Marco is still working on potty training.
-His foster family is working on getting him comfortable with the outdoors, and going potty outside.
-Patience, persistence and consistency MUST be given to him and will be the best tools for helping him succeed in his forever home.
-As with all our dogs, any adopter will need to be able to and willing to continue working on potty training.
+Marco is doing very well with potty training.
+His foster family reports he has had minimal accidents and has quickly settled into a routine.
+He has started to stand at the door to signal he needs to go out!
+He is a very smart boy and seems to be a quick learner!
+He does best if his person goes out with him in into the yard for potty breaks.
+A regular schedule, consistent schedule will help with his continued potty training success in his new home.
+As with all of our dogs, any adopter will need to be able to and willing to continue working on potty training with him.
 He has also done great with crate training and sleeps quietly in his kennel during the night or when his foster family happens to leave the home.
-For his safety, he will need to keep a similar crating schedule when his humans are away from the home and/or when he is left unsupervised so he is safe and secure while no one is at home.
-He does not know danger and is still learning how to be a pet.
+For his safety, he will need to keep a similar crating schedule when his humans are away from the home and/or when he is left unsupervised to ensure he is safe and secure while no one is at home.
 He WILL get into things/chew things he is not supposed to if he is left unsupervised.
 Again, he absolutely cannot be left out while unsupervised!

 Marco would do well in almost any type of home.
-A house with a fenced yard will be preferred for him (opposed to a multiple floor apartment style dwelling with no yard) BUT he potties on a leash like a champ, so as long as his family could ensure lots of closely supervised walks in order to provide appropriate exercise, a fenced yard is not a requirement for adoption.
-Marco would prefer a family that loves to spend time at home and will shower him with attention and cuddles but he is also fine being home alone so long as it’s not an extended period of time (more than 6-8hrs).
-He would be fine going to work with his people, as long as he could be supervised and the area was dog proofed for his possible pica.
+A house with a fenced yard will be preferred for him (opposed to a multiple floor apartment style dwelling with no yard), as he loves to explore in the yard and sunbathe on the patio.
+Marco would prefer a family that loves to spend time at home and will shower him with attention and cuddles, but he is also fine being left home in his kennel, so long as it’s not an extended period of time (more than 6-8hrs).
+He would be fine going to work with his people, as long as he could be supervised, and the area was dog proofed for his possible pica.
 If not, he would be happy to sleep the day away in his kennel with a blanket and a good (large) chew toy to keep him busy as long as his people can arrange for a mid-day potty break for him!